-I’m trying not to let any negative thought pass by carelessly.
+I’m trying not to let any negative thoughts pass by carelessly.
 And when one does come up, I analyze it and rationalize it, in the same way, I would do for a friend who’s criticizing herself.

-I’m forgiving myself, caring for myself.
+I’m forgiving myself, and caring for myself.

 And yes, I was on that wave.
 It’s enough.
 And, yes, it was a good one.